pvaillant/pvaillant.github.io/_posts/2015-02-22-last-login-for-a-sip-uri.md

 </code></pre>

-You can actually download this SQL that uses a version of this PowerShell (with nice parameters and Lync 2010/2013 database detection) to run it against all Monitoring databases: ([Get-LyncLogins.ps1](/content/Get-LyncLogins.ps1)).
+You can actually download this SQL that uses a version of this PowerShell (with nice parameters and Lync 2010/2013 database detection) to run it against all Monitoring databases.
 Just drop it on a machine with the Lync PowerShell module and run it as a user that has access to the LcsCDR database (CSAdministrator member).

 	Get-LyncLogins.ps1 -UserUri john.doe@domain.com -Last 10

 Want to get some data out of Lync but not sure how?
 Let me know and I'll try to write some PowerShell and/or SQL for it.

+<a class="download" href="/content/Get-LyncLogins.ps1"><i class="fa fa-file-text-o"></i> Get-LyncLogins.ps1 <i class="fa fa-download"></i></a>